 Please refer to our tuition fee costs.

 Students from the UK and Ireland can apply for loans to cover tuition fees and living costs.
-If you're an EU student starting a course before 1 August 2021, you will also be eligible for student loans for the duration of your course.
+If you're an EU student starting a course before 1 August 2021 or you have EU pre-settled or settled status, you will also be eligible for student loans for the duration of your course.

 Yes, accommodation is available, both on and off campus.
 The Accommodation Team at ARU College can help you find the right accommodation to suit your needs.
 Find out more about accommodation and apply.